aquarhead/blog/_posts/2016-02-03-some-films.md

 Seeing the photos after [the lab](https://filmpark.taobao.com) sent them back, I was so amazed by just how well it could perform under almost any condition, and before this roll I never thought shooting B&W could be this much fun.

-PAN 400 is also sharp enough, in fact after seeing some of the photos I was wondering how better could their Pan 100 could be.
+PAN 400 is also sharp enough, in fact after seeing some of the photos I was wondering how better could their PAN 100 be.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/aquarhead/23255117129/in/album-72157660569547969/" title="Untitled"><img src="https://farm1.staticflickr.com/667/23255117129_c089737512_c.jpg" width="800" height="530" alt="Untitled"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>